dhowell-eth/convect2D/README.txt

-!
 Written By: Dorran Howell
-!
 11/21/2016
-!
 Numerical Modeling in Fortran
-!
 HW 7

+This package runs a thermal convection model in 2D.
+In this exercise, one of the goals was to test the numerical stability of the model code for variety of input values.
+The run_test_cases.py python script executes the compiled Fortran code for a variety of inputs.

 Note on compiling: